 The place layer consists out of countries, states, cities and islands.
 Apart from the roads this is also one of the more important layers to create a beautiful map.
 We suggest you use different font styles and sizes to create a text hierarchy.

-value of the place.
-Language-specific values are in name:xx
+The OSM name value of the place.
+Language-specific values are in name:xx.

-.
-This is deprecated and will be removed in a future release in favor of name:en
+English name name:en if available, otherwise name.
+This is deprecated and will be removed in a future release in favor of name:en.

-.
-This is deprecated and will be removed in a future release in favor of name:de
+German name name:de if available, otherwise name or name:en.
+This is deprecated and will be removed in a future release in favor of name:de.

 The capital field marks the